justinethier/cyclone/docs/api/cyclone/concurrent.md

 - [`thread-pool-push-task!`](#thread-pool-push-task)
 - [`thread-pool-release!`](#thread-pool-release)

-## Shared Objects

-Cyclone allocates new objects using the current thread's local stack.
-This is efficient for single-threaded code but makes it difficult to use an object from another thread.
-An object on a local stack could be overwritten or moved at any time, leading to undefined behavior.
-The solution is to guarantee an object is located in a section of memory available for use by any thread.
-We call these shared objects.

-Note that concurrency primitives must still be used to safely coordinate access to shared objects!

-The following types of objects are always shared:

-- Concurrency primitives (mutex, conditional variable, atom).
-These objects are allocated directly on the heap since by definition multiple threads need to use them for synchronization.

-- Fixnum integers and characters.
-These are immediates (IE, value types) so there is no object in memory to reference.

-- Booleans, bignums, symbols, and the EOF object.

-All other objects must be explicitly shared before they can be safely used by multiple threads.

-### make-shared

-    (make-shared obj)

-Return an object that can be safely shared by many threads.

-If the given object is already shared it it simply returned.
-Otherwise it is necessary to create a copy of the object.

-Note this function may trigger a minor GC if a thread-local pair or vector is passed.

-### share-all!

-    (share-all!)

-Allow all objects currently on the calling thread's local stack to be shared with other threads.

-Note this function will trigger a minor garbage collection on the calling thread.

 ## Immutability

 Many types of objects are mutable by default: pairs, strings, vectors, and bytevectors.
 However, if an object is declared as a literal constant then it will be designated immutable.